What are the dates of Orientation?

 - Any special programs the student has been admitted to or special conditions for their admission

-Orientation sessions typically occur on weekdays, because the many offices, faculty/staff members, academic advisors, and other services required to assist students and family members with their college transition are not available on the weekends.
+Orientation sessions usually occur on weekdays because the University offices, faculty/staff members, academic advisors, and other services required to assist students and family members are not available on the weekends.

 |Admit Type/Term||Program Length||Time of Year|

-Orientation sessions are capacity limited by the number of students allowed to attend each session.
+Orientation sessions have a limited capacity of students allowed to attend each session.
 Space for each orientation session is available on a first-reserve/payment basis.
-Once an orientation session has filled, it will no longer appear online as a registration option.
+Once an orientation session has been filled, it will no longer appear online as a registration option.
 Orientation session availability is always changing and different for each student based on: